gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ### 8. TU+ begins to look functionally non-trivial

-By Cycles 3–37, TU+ did more than decorate output.

-By Cycles 3–38, TU+ did more than decorate output.
+By Cycles 3–39, TU+ did more than decorate output.

 It:
 -	revised choreography readings